Buckle up and get ready for Takeoff … Autodesk Takeoff

 Now that we understand the difference between takeoff and estimating, let’s dive a little deeper into the benefits of Autodesk Takeoff.

-There two main points that I think separate Autodesk Takeoff from every other takeoff tool in the industry: the seamless integration with Autodesk Construction Cloud and seamless integration with 2D drawings and 3D models.
+There are two main points that I think separate Autodesk Takeoff from every other takeoff tool in the industry: the seamless integration with Autodesk Construction Cloud and seamless integration with 2D drawings and 3D models.

 Autodesk Construction Cloud

 ACC is a cloud-based construction management and collaboration solution.
 Integrations allow data to flow across all stages of construction and between products, including Assemble, BIM 360, BuildingConnected, PlanGrid, and Pype.

 In a truly collaborative environment, models from design teams flow seamlessly from design to fabrication to construction and finally to the owner.
 Forget email, FTP, online share file services.
 We have the ACC!
 If my designers, fabricators and contractors can access models in the cloud, it only makes sense for Autodesk to create Autodesk Takeoff, which can access the same information used by everyone else.
 This is where QTO was lacking ten years ago and where Autodesk Takeoff comes in.
 Autodesk Takeoff can access the same common data environment used by Docs, BIM Collaborate Pro, BIM Collaborate, and Autodesk Build.